Accreditations, Authorizations & Memberships

 Each PYP unit begins by assessing students’ prior knowledge on a central idea and pre-determined lines of inquiry.
 Then the students formulate questions based on what they want to know about the topic.

 Those student questions start the cycle of inquiry that guides every PYP lesson.
 Teachers support the student-led inquiry with age-appropriate resources and activities to guide and structure the learning.
 It’s an approach that works at every grade level to provide challenges for every student.

-“The inaugural ceremony was beautiful and the students from TIS were the highlights and focus at the event,” said Meiru Liu, Director of the Confucius Institute at Portland State University.
-“We appreciate all the great support from administrators, teachers and students from TIS who helped make the event so successful!”
+“The inaugural ceremony was beautiful and the students from ISP were the highlights and focus at the event,” said Meiru Liu, Director of the Confucius Institute at Portland State University.
+“We appreciate all the greatsupport from administrators, teachers and students from ISP who helped make the event so successful!”

 “Children like Eliot are of vital significance to Sino-American friendship,” observed Liu Yandong.

-Since November 2006, TIS has been an International Spanish Academy (ISA), part of an international cooperative educational project between American schools and the Ministry of Education and Science of Spain.
+Since November 2006, ISP has been an International Spanish Academy (ISA), part of an international cooperative educational project between American schools and the Ministry of Education and Science of Spain.

-As an ISA, The International School has access to resources such as language and culture assistants, school exchanges, materials and teaching resources, scholarships for summer institutes, visiting teaching specialists, and professional development for teachers.
-In addition, TIS participates in the North American network of ISAs and has connections to other Spanish and international organizations devoted to the promotion of the Spanish language and culture.
+As an ISA, International School of Portland has access to resources such as language and culture assistants, school exchanges, materials and teaching resources, scholarships for summer institutes, visiting teaching specialists, and professional development for teachers.
+In addition, ISP participates in the North American network of ISAs and has connections to other Spanish and international organizations devoted to the promotion of the Spanish language and culture.

 International Spanish Academies must:

 - Provide over fifty percent of instruction in Spanish, with reading, writing, math, science, language arts and social studies taught in Spanish;